-This result doesn’t change the 20% max value if TypeScript is the only quality control measure, and doesn’t invalidate the point about exponentially diminishing returns.
+This result doesn’t change the fact that only 20% of public bugs can even be addressed by TypeScript, and doesn’t invalidate the point about exponentially diminishing returns.

 Instead, it implies that Airbnb may have better-than-average design or spec review (or both), coupled with lower-than-average automated code coverage — perhaps missing unit test coverage, functional test coverage, or both.
 Proper unit test coverage can catch close to 100% of the bugs that static types can catch, along with a lot of bugs TypeScript can’t catch.

 Most teams have little or no design/spec review process implemented.
 Even having an engineer look at mock-ups with a critical eye before handing them off to a developer to implement would be better than average.
 Many teams don’t have any formal design review process at all.